reintroducing/rsr/README.md

 ### devServerProxy
 Adds a [proxy middleware](https://webpack.js.org/configuration/dev-server/#devserverproxy) to the dev server.

+### devServerOverrides
+Any additional dev server options/overrides that should be passed through.

 ### optimization
 An [optimization](https://webpack.js.org/configuration/optimization/) object to apply.
 By default, the `minimizer` is already set for production builds (both OptimizeCssAssetsPlugin and TerserPlugin).
 If you wish to overwrite these you can pass a new one in.
 Other settings passed here will be applied as is.